schoolofdevops/ultimate-ansible-bootcamp/chapters/playbooks.md

-# Learning to Write Playbooks
+# Writing Playbook for Base System Configurations

 In this tutorial we are going to create a simple playbook to add system users, install and start ntp service and some basic utilities.